oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mandatory.md

   ]
 ```

-> There are two flags given for for `CSAFPID-9080700` - one indirect through `CSAFGID-0001` and one direct.
+> There are two flags given for `CSAFPID-9080700` - one indirect through `CSAFGID-0001` and one direct.